Coastal Habitats Extension Educator Emerita

-Juliana Barrett an Associate Extension Educator with the Connecticut Sea Grant program at the Avery Point campus and the CT NEMO Program.
-As an ecologist, her focus is the coastal habitats of Connecticut.
-She works with the towns and groups working on the conservation, restoration and enhancement of coastal areas.
-Juliana is developing programs to assist coastal community leaders with technical matters related to the impact of land use on coastal habitats, riparian buffers, habitat management and restoration of coastal habitats.
+Juliana Barrett an Extension Educator with the Connecticut Sea Grant program at the Avery Point campus and CLEAR.
+As an ecologist, her focus is the coastal habitats of Connecticut and climate adaptation.
+She works with towns and groups throughout the state on the conservation and management of coastal areas and resilience of communities – both coastal and inland.
+She also co-teaches the Climate Corps – an undergraduate service learning oriented course in which UConn undergrads work with communities on climate adaptation projects.

 Juliana is the co-author of The Vegetation of Connecticut, a Connecticut Department of Environmental Protection publication.
 Previously, Juliana was the Geoffrey C. Hughes Tidelands Program Director with the Nature Conservancy in Connecticut, and also did private consulting.
 Juliana has a Ph.D. from the University of Connecticut Department of Ecology and Evolutionary Biology, a M.A. from the Department of Earth and Planetary Science at Johns Hopkins University, and a bachelor’s degree from Smith College in Biology.